 Children under the age of eighteen can’t claim a car accident settlement for themselves, but this doesn’t mean that they aren’t entitled to compensation.
 If your child was injured in a car accident, then you may be able to claim on their behalf as a litigation friend.

-You can apply to be a litigation friend, or you can be appointed by the Court.
+You can apply to be a litigation friend, or the Court can appoint you.
 In either case, when you take on this role, you are responsible for carrying out the claim and acting in the child’s best interests.

 If the claim succeeds, your child’s car crash settlement will be held in trust by the Court Funds Office (CFO) until they turn eighteen.
-If you want to withdraw from their fund, you will have to submit evidence to the Court that the withdrawal is for the sake of the child.
+To withdraw from their fund, you will have to submit evidence to the Court that the withdrawal is for the sake of the child, and the Court will then decide whether or not to release funds.

-If you do not make a claim on their behalf prior to their 18th birthday, they will have 3 years to start their own claim from this date.
+If you do not claim on their behalf prior to their 18th birthday, they will have 3 years to start their claim from this date.

 To learn more about claiming a car injury settlement on behalf of a child, get in touch with our team of advisors today.
-Or, keep reading for more information on making a claim.
+Or, keep reading for more information on car accident injury payouts.

 Case Study: An Example Of A Car Crash Settlement

-The following figurative case study has been included to provide you with an idea of how compensation could be awarded for a successful car accident claim.
+The following figurative case study provides an idea of how compensation could be awarded for a successful car accident claim.

 Mr J was stopped at a red light light.
 The car behind him was driving under the influence of alcohol and failed to come to a stop, causing him to crash into the back of Mr J’s car.
 In the accident, Mr J suffered multiple injuries, including a broken leg, dislocated shoulder and a neck injury that required him to wear a neck collar.

 Mr J talked with a solicitor and decided to pursue a claim with their help.
-Mr J was awarded a car crash settlement totalling £700,000.
-The compensation awarded to him was for both the injuries he suffered and the financial losses they had caused him.
+He was awarded a car crash settlement totalling £700,000, compensation for both his injuries and the financial losses they caused him.

 To discuss your situation and see whether one of our experienced solicitors could help you with making a claim, you can contact our advisors.